NedYork/viper/docs/simple-open-auction.rst

       # 3. Interaction
       send(self.beneficiary, self.highest_bid)

-With the auction_end() method, we check with the 'assert' function that our current time, which we get with 'block.timestamp' is past the auction's end time, which we set in the constructor.
-We also check that contract variable 'self.ended' had not be set to True.
-We then officially end the auction by setting 'self.ended' to True and sending the highest bid amount to the beneficiary.
+With the ``auction_end()`` method, we check whether our current time is past the ``auction_end`` time we set upon initialization of the contract.
+We also check that ``self.ended`` had not previously been set to True.
+We do this to prevent any calls to the method if the auction had already ended, which could potentially be malicious if the check had not been made.
+We then officially end the auction by setting ``self.ended`` to ``True`` and sending the highest bid amount to the beneficiary.

+And there you have it - a simple open auction contract.
+Of course, this is an introductory example with barebones functionality.
+As we move on to exploring more complex contracts, we will encounter more design patterns and features of the Viper language.

+And of course, no smart contract tutorial is complete without a note on security.
+It's always important to keep security in mind when designing a smart contract.
+As any application becomes more complex, the greater the potential for introducing new risks.
+Thus, it's always good practice to keep contracts as readable and simple as possible.

+Let's move onto the next section.